syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 ## Initializing a SfSignaturePad control

-Create an instance for the signature control, and add it as content.
+Create an instance for the Signature Pad control, and add it as content.

 {% tabs %}